ikkhannn/get-location-android/README.md

 # get-location-android

-This is a simple app which returns longitute and latitude continously of an android device's location once it is granted with permissions.
+This is an android app which returns longitute and latitude continously of an android device's location once it is granted with permissions.

+Api used: Fused location